vvelasqz/vvelasqz/README.md

 ### Welcome to my GitHub 👋

-I am a computational biologist intwrested in statistical modeling, systems biology and high throughput data analysis.
+I am a computational biologist interested in statistical modeling, systems biology and high throughput data analysis.

 Currently I am a posdoctoral researcher in [Wise Lab](https://faculty.sites.iastate.edu/rpwise/) at Iowa State University building gene regulatory networks and epistasis models from RNASeq to describe the temporal control of of immunity to powdery mildew in barley.